Superrehtard/old_diaspora_wiki/Federation-Protocol-Overview.md

     * Retractions of posts
     * Retractions of likes/comments

 This document does not cover the semantics of each of the messages listed above.
-For a discussion of these semantics, see [[Diaspora's Message Semantics]].
+For a discussion of these semantics, see [[Diaspora's Message Semantics|Federation Message Semantics]].

 ## Discovery